In This Article

 At the end of the seven days, I was happier than I ever remember feeling in my life.
 I was so content without my phone, and the anxiety I had about powering up was gone.
 I had a new outlook on the situations that had been vexing me.
 It was like I had traded in a bicycle for a brand-new car with a GPS to help me navigate.
 I took some time to myself before going home, which the Hoffman Process recommends.
-I checked into a hotel in Napa to reacclimatize and slowly dip my toes into my overflowing email inbox while mapping out a life plan.
+I checked into a hotel in Napa to readapt and slowly dip my toes into my overflowing email inbox while mapping out a life plan.

 Five years later, I am a very different person.
 I have a job that feeds my desires while incorporating my lifelong passion for wellness.
 My relationships reflect well-set boundaries and healthy communication.
 I rarely take things personally anymore.
 When I have kids of my own, I’ll be aware of what I pass onto them.
 I got a small tattoo of my childhood nickname to remember my magical week of self-discovery.
-I still get caught in vicious cycles, like people-pleasing, from time-to-time, but I'm able to see the patterns coming up, and I’ve learned lasting and effective tools to stop them before they run amuck.
+I still get caught in vicious cycles, like people-pleasing, from time to time, but I'm able to see the patterns coming up, and I’ve learned lasting and effective tools to stop them before they run amuck.

-Next: Learn the four things on one editor's mental health self-care checklist.
+Next Up: Learn the four things on one editor's mental health self-care checklist.